All 39 migrants found dead in Essex lorry believed to be Vietnamese - police

 Police and forensic officers investigate the lorry in which 39 bodies were discovered in the trailer a week ago last Wednesday morning in Grays, Essex.
 Photograph: Leon Neal/Getty Images

+“This evidence is being gathered across a number of jurisdictions worldwide.
+As a result, we cannot at this time announce the identity of any of the victims.”

+Mr Smith said specially trained people, supported by Vietnamese interpreters, were manning its dedicated hotline between 9am to midnight, seven days a week, for people seeking to be in touch about the incident.

-The Vietnamese Embassy in London said it sent its “heartfelt condolences” to the families of the victims.
+In a statement, the Vietnamese Embassy in London sent its “heartfelt condolences” to the families of the victims.

-“The embassy was deeply saddened at the initial findings by the Essex Police that among the victims who lost their lives in the lorry on 23rd October 2019 in Essex, UK, may be Vietnamese nationals,” the embassy said in a statement.
+It said it was “deeply saddened” that Essex Police’s initial findings were that the victims may be Vietnamese.

-“Specific identities of the victims still need to be identified and confirmed by the relevant authorities of Vietnam and UK.
+“Specific identities of the victims still need to be identified and confirmed by the relevant authorities of Vietnam and UK,” the embassy said.

-“We would like to convey our heartfelt condolences to the families of the victims.

 It is not yet known when the victims entered the trailer, where temperatures can be as low as -25C if the fridge is activated, or the exact route it travelled before crossing from Zeebrugge in Belgium to Purfleet in the UK last week.